 Grasscloth: Grasscloth wallpapers are hand crafted and unique; made of natural and exotic materials harvested throughout Asia.
-Grasscloth's create a natural and highly textural look on walls that is understated and timeless.
+Grasscloths create a natural and highly textural look on walls that is understated and timeless.
 Most grasscloth wallpapers are made of 100% natural materials making them environmentally friendly.
-It is recommended that stains on grasscloth wallpaper be attended to with clean water a damp white cloth/sponge.
+It is recommended that stains on grasscloth wallpaper be attended to with clean water and a damp white cloth/sponge.
 Professional cleaning may be necessary.

 Paper: Wallpapers printed on paper are not as common as in previous years, but are still present in the marketplace.
 Paper wallpapers are environmentally friendly and showcase flat inks and designs very nicely, but due to the delicate nature of paper, these wallpapers have proven to tear easily during the removal process.

 Acrylic Coated/Vinyl Coated Paper: Acrylic Coated/Vinyl Coated wallpapers are printed on paper and treated with a coating for durability and washability/scrubbability.
-These wallpapers are easily maintained and are unaffected by long tern exposure to humidity making them ideal for kitchens and baths.
+These wallpapers are easily maintained and are unaffected by long term exposure to humidity making them ideal for kitchens and baths.

 Expanded Vinyl: Expanded Vinyl wallpapers are printed with a special ink that expands with heat giving them a raised surface effect known as "blown" creating a soft but dimensionally textured wallpaper.
-Most "Paintable" wallpapers are examples of an expanded vinyl wallpaper, but also is common printing technique used to create faux effects like bricks, woods and stones.
+Most "Paintable" wallpapers are examples of an expanded vinyl wallpaper, but also is a common printing technique used to create faux effects like bricks, woods and stones.

 Heavy-Weight Vinyl: Heavy-weight Vinyl wallpapers are deeply embossed using a thick vinyl material.
 These wallpapers offer a very luxurious look and feel and are commonly used in Italian wallpaper manufacturing.